Attendance & Progress

 For that reason, they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
 If you feel that you still want to ask for your child’s holiday to be authorised despite this, then please ask to speak with the principal so that you can set out the special circumstances of your request.

-If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Bennett and Mrs Whittle who can help.
+If there is any other reason why you or your child is finding it difficult to attend school regularly and on time, then please do contact Mrs Bennett who can help.
 Our pastoral team has already helped many other parents and children in this way.
 Seeking early help, no matter the issue, can help you to avoid any fines for non-attendance which can be very costly and embarrassing.

 Rewarding Great Attendance